-Writers and editors who work for newspapers that publish fewer than five times a week.
+7. Writers and editors who work for newspapers that publish any number of times a week.

 D. Organizations eligible for membership under category 1 and 2 of (A) in this section may choose to become members under either category, but not both.

-E. Membership is non-discriminatory as to race, gender, sexual orientation, age, religion, physical disability and ethnic brackground.
+E. Membership is non-discriminatory as to race, gender, sexual orientation, age, religion, physical disability and ethnic background.